-Residents will be billed for parts and labor associated with negligent or intentional damages.
+Residents are individually responsible for damages they cause to residence hall property.
+Residents are responsible for any damages caused by their guests.
+Charges for damages will be based on repair (parts and labor) or replacement costs to restore the room or building to its approximate original condition.
 You will be charged for any evident damages or alterations in your unit at the time of your Move Out that were not indicated on the Room Condition Report at Check-In.